mattduffield/frontendcreator/docs/release-notes/1.0.0x/readme.md

 ### 1.0.0.5-RC
 - Added syntax highlighting for React files (.jsx)
 - Added `Find In Files` search ability.
-This allows you to enter a search term and the system will search across the current repo and provide a resultset back
+This allows you to enter a search term and the system will search across the current repo and provide a resultset back.
+Simply use `Ctrl|Cmd + Shift + F` inside the editor to search for a term
 - Added Password reset with Auth0
 - Fixed issue when trying to preview images
 - Fixed issue when trying to drag and drop files for upload